Plenty of references to a galaxy far, far away in Spider-Man: Homecoming

 - Rogue One composer Michael Giacchino scored Spider-Man, working in familiar musical call-backs in both movies.

-- LEGO obsessed Ned (Jacob Batalon) announces his acquisition of the by showing Peter Parker (Tom Holland) his Emperor LEGO Minifigure – complete with Force lightning.
+- LEGO obsessed Ned (Jacob Batalon) announces his acquisition of the LEGO Death Star set by showing Peter Parker (Tom Holland) his Emperor LEGO Minifigure – complete with Force lightning.

 - The crook working his way into an ATM with some alien-powered laser fire, reminded me of Qui-Gon Jinn working his way through a blast door with his lightsaber in The Phantom Menace.